Snoozebot3000/dotfiles/README.md

 - Start pane and windows with an index of 1
 - Open new windows in the current path
-- Various design changes for colors and notifications
+- Various design changes for colors and notifications ..- The design should work but is using color schemes from [base16](https://github.com/chriskempson/base16) and assumes that you are using [base16-shell](https://github.com/chriskempson/base16-shell)